matinturkaman/disku/README.md

-# xerxes
+# Disku
-`xerxes` is a cli tool for disk usage statistics. identify large files and directories.
+`disku` is a cli tool for disk usage statistics. identify large files and directories.

 ## Demo
 ![Demo](screenshot.png)